ithacaxyz/odyssey-examples/chapter1/simple-7702/README.md

 anvil --odyssey
 ```

-- Anvil comes with developer accounts pre-funded, with the commands below we will go ahead and use them
+- Anvil comes with pre-funded developer accounts which we can use for the example going forward

 ```bash
 # using anvil dev accounts